Sunday, 16 October 2016

 St Margaret of Antioch, the Parish Church Barking.

-Here attributed to Roubiliac with no evidence beyond the fantastic quality of the carving.
+Here attributed to Roubiliac with no evidence beyond the truly fantastic quality of the carving.

-The conceit of the fluttering tie is once again used on the bust, suggesting to me that it was carved by the same sculptor as the three busts illustrated above.
+The conceit of the fluttering tie is once again used on this bust, suggesting to me that it was carved by the same sculptor as the three busts illustrated above.

 I have already published the bust on the monument of Dr John Bamber with the bust by Roubiliac - There are several other fine monuments in this church and it is my intention to publish them all on this blog, but for the time being here are photographs of the bust of Orlando Humfreys and the very fine monument to him.